GiusyeAnastasia/project-site/Giusy.md

   </thead>
   <tbody>
    <tr>
+        <td> <p>Michelangelo Buonarroti contributed several significant artworks to the Basilica di San Lorenzo in Florence.
+These include:</p>
+<p>The Medici Chapels (Cappelle Medicee): Michelangelo designed and partially executed the sculptures and architectural elements for the New Sacristy (Sagrestia Nuova), which houses the tombs of several members of the Medici family.</p>
+<p>Key works include:</p>
-        <td> Michelangelo Buonarroti contributed several significant artworks to the Basilica di San Lorenzo in Florence.
-These include: The Medici Chapels (Cappelle Medicee): Michelangelo designed and partially executed the sculptures and architectural elements for the New Sacristy (Sagrestia Nuova), which houses the tombs of several members of the Medici family.
-Key works include: Tomb of Lorenzo de' Medici (Duke of Urbino): Featuring the statues "Dusk" and "Dawn" flanking the central figure of Lorenzo.
-Tomb of Giuliano de' Medici (Duke of Nemours): Featuring the statues "Night" and "Day" flanking the central figure of Giuliano.
-The Laurentian Library (Biblioteca Laurenziana): While not a traditional artwork, Michelangelo designed the architecture and decorative elements of this library attached to the basilica.
-It is renowned for its innovative stair design and interior space.
-These works reflect Michelangelo's mastery in sculpture and architecture and are key attractions in the Basilica di San Lorenzo, showcasing his deep connection with the Medici family and their patronage.
+<p>Tomb of Lorenzo de' Medici (Duke of Urbino): Featuring the statues "Dusk" and "Dawn" flanking the central figure of Lorenzo.</p>
+<p>Tomb of Giuliano de' Medici (Duke of Nemours): Featuring the statues "Night" and "Day" flanking the central figure of Giuliano.</p>
+<p>The Laurentian Library (Biblioteca Laurenziana): While not a traditional artwork, Michelangelo designed the architecture and decorative elements of this library attached to the basilica.
+It is renowned for its innovative stair design and interior space.</p>
+<p>These works reflect Michelangelo's mastery in sculpture and architecture and are key attractions in the Basilica di San Lorenzo, showcasing his deep connection with the Medici family and their patronage.</p>
         </td>

     <td>